Mekhlabhishek/Test1/book/chapter-2.md

 Once we get hold of the link, we are clicking that link using `click()`.

+We use command `waitForVisible()` for the page to load.
+We pass the selector of an element present in the page as an argument to the command.

-Once we click the link, we are checking the URL of the page by `getUrl()` function.
+Once the page loads, we are checking the URL of the page by `getUrl()` function.

 _`then()` is a way to resolve a promise.
 You can get the basic idea of a promise in JS [here](https://javascript.info/promise-basics).
 You may have noticed that we are not calling an `await` and `async` here, these are reserved keywords to resolve the promise.
 As moving to the WebdriverIO@5 in later part of the course we will start using them, but don't worry about it now._